Danmei: 2004–2015: Actions against danmei platforms and authors

 Anti-porn crackdowns in 2004, 2010 and 2014 resulted in the closure of many danmei websites and forums.
 In 2011, Chinese authorities shut down a danmei website hosting 1,200 works, and its founder, Wang Ming, was fined and jailed for 18 months.
 In October 2018, a female danmei author who wrote under the pen name Tianyi was sentenced to 10 years in prison after her self-published homoerotic novel sold over 7,000 copies, violating laws regarding excessive commercial profit for unregistered books.
+The novel was more sexually explicit than the norm in danmei works, resulting in its classification as obscenity subject to criminal penalties if published without approval, having exceeded a certain level of profit.
+The case resulted in a public outcry in China from fans of danmei literature, with some commentators noting that the relevant laws dated from the 1980s before commercial publishing was significant and that public views about sex had changed significantly since those laws.
+Her appeals court proceedings were livestreamed and watched by over 2 million people in China.
+In the appeal, the prosecutor conceded procedural irregularities in the case and the appellate court remanded the case back to the lower court for further proceedings.

 The strict censorship policies caused some danmei communities to self-police, with sites such as Jinjiang Literature City asking its readers to report explicit works for deletion.
 In the face of a 2014 anti-pornography campaign directly targeting danmei, online literature platforms implemented stringent self-censorship measures that particularly affected the danmei genre.

 Baidu blocked several danmei-related forums on its Tieba platform, including "Danmei Bar" and "pinyin Bar".
 Jinjiang Literature City adopted a different strategy by rebranding its danmei channel to "chun’ai" (lit. 'pure love') to distance itself from the genre's explicit associations.
 The platform also introduced stricter content regulations, surpassing government mandates by prohibiting depictions of body parts below the neck and limiting intimate scenes to non-sexual acts like mouth-kissing and handholding.